 The description of my group boards told the people to see my profile for instructions to join, and I basically require them to sign up for my free e-course to get the instructions.

-I closed this project, because it is doomed to failure.
+I closed this project, because it was a failure.

 First of all, I didn’t promote it too much.